Limited functionality available

 (d) to ensure that complaints are investigated;

-5.2 In respect of use of personal data for marketing and business development purposes and personal data collected via our Website (as set out in paragraphs 4.5 and 4.6 above), we rely on legitimate interest:
+5.2 In respect of use of personal data for marketing and business development purposes and personal data collected via our Website (as set out in paragraphs 4.5 and 4.6 above), we rely on legitimate interest or you have given us your explicit consent to process that data, for the following purposes:

 (a) to develop our business and maintain business relationships with clients and business contacts;